 Below are some examples to illustrate the point:

 – Sarah wakes up at 7am not feeling well.
 She late cancels herself from her 8:30 class and sends an email requesting a late cancellation waiver.
-The studio grants Sarah a penalty waiver.
+The studio grants Sarah a penalty waiver and puts a 5 day hold on her account.

 – April’s son is not feeling well at 10pm.
 April late cancels herself from the 9:30 am class and sends an email requesting a late cancellation waiver.
-The studio grants April a penalty waiver.
+The studio grants April a penalty waiver and puts a hold on April’s account.

 – Suzanne wakes up not feeling well and doesn’t show up for her 10:30 class.
 She later requests a late cancellation waiver.
 The studio replies that they will grant a penalty waiver once Suzanne sends a medical note explaining her sickness on the day of her no show.